 Since 1965, the Drug Discovery group at the Kitasato Institute led by Prof Ōmura has continued advanced and pioneering research based on the profound belief that organic compounds produced by microorganisms have immeasurable promise for use in improving the welfare and health of Mankind.

 By introducing highly-original methods of isolating useful microorganisms, he has discovered 13 novel genera, such as the Kitasatosporia, Longispora and Arbophoma and 42 new species.

-Exploiting a broad spectrum of often novel microorganisms isolated from soil samples, he has discovered more than 470 organic compounds, many possessing unique chemical structures and/or bioactivities, including many now widely-used antibiotics (for full list, see: Splendid Gifts from Microorganisms, 4th Ed.
-(2008), Tetrahedron, 67, 6420 (2011).
-Among them, 26 compounds and/or their derivatives have been commonly used as human medicines, agents to improve animal health and husbandry, as agrochemicals, and as reagents for biochemical research.
+Exploiting a broad spectrum of often novel microorganisms isolated from soil samples, he has discovered almost 500 organic compounds, many possessing unique chemical structures and/or bioactivities, including many now widely-used antibiotics (for full list, see: Splendid Gifts from Microorganisms, 5th Ed.
+(2015), Tetrahedron, 67, 6420 (2011)).
+Among them, 26 compounds and/or their derivatives have been commonly used worldwide as human medicines, agents to improve animal health and husbandry, as agrochemicals, and as reagents for biochemical research.
 The following are some representative compounds to illustrate the breadth and scope of his discoveries.

 Cerulenin, produced by a true fungi, Acremonium caerulens, was first isolated by Ōmura and colleagues, who also determined the structure and carried out research on the mode of action of the compound.
 Cerulenin was the first inhibitor of fatty acid (lipid) biosynthesis ever found.
 It became the lead compound for development of the hugely important statins, inhibitors of cholesterol biosynthesis.
 The compound remains a crucial reagent for research (see: J. Antibiot, 20, 349 (1967), Bacteriol.
 Rev., 40, 681 (1976)).